 Automation permission is required to send messages through Messages.app.

-For advanced actions (react / edit / unsend / threaded reply / effects / group ops), System Integrity Protection must be disabled — see Enabling the imsg private API below.
+For advanced actions (react / edit / unsend / threaded reply / effects / polls / group ops), System Integrity Protection must be disabled — see Enabling the imsg private API below.
 Basic text and media send/receive work without it.

 Basic mode (default, no SIP changes needed): outbound text and media via send, inbound watch/history, chat list.
 This is what you get out of the box from a fresh brew install steipete/tap/imsg plus the standard macOS permissions above.